carolaferronato/videoclub-analysis/README.md

 2. Configure access to PostgreSQL and MongoDB databases (credentials, connection strings)
 3. Open the notebooks and run the cells step-by-step to reproduce the analysis

+---

+####
-The databases used in this project are public and intended for educational purposes.
+**The databases used in this project are public and intended for educational purposes.
 The credentials provided are shared by the course instructor and used here solely to facilitate learning.
-Please do not use these credentials for any other purposes.
+Please do not use these credentials for any other purposes.**

 ---

 #### Contact